Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 Sorrento’s hospitality has long been defined by scale and history; this property bets instead on material culture, sustainability and a coherent design argument that runs through every space

-The project starts from an existing building at Via Correale 15 — a long-standing hotel presence in Sorrento’s fabric.
+The project starts from an existing building at Via Correale 15, a long-standing hotel presence in Sorrento’s fabric.
 The Manniello family took over the company, keeping the previous owners on as minority partners, and launched a radical transformation touching architecture, management and identity alike.
 The drop from seventy-two rooms to forty-nine is the most telling figure: a deliberate contraction.
-More space — exactly what everyone is after these days.
-More services, more dining, more spa, more rooftop.
+More space, more services, more dining, more spa, more rooftop.
 A shift in business model before it’s a shift in style.

 A 1950s façade reread through modernist geometry and Campanian ceramics